cuongkane/blog/public/posts/2024/05/django_project_architecture.md

 - Business logics are scattered on `utils` files.
 It is hard to aware of where a business logic is located and causes the big mud issue on those big files.

-- Changing data in owned DB/external data sources and requesting to external services are not centralized and aware.
+- Changing data in persistence DB or interaction with external services are not centralized and aware.
 It could from django models, utils, view folders, or anywhere in the project.
 It is hard for maintainance and mocking in testing will be difficult to follow that.

 - Coupling to unmanaged dependencies (out-of-process dependencies that the service doesn't fully control) can create challenges.
-At some point, you might want to replace Redis with another system, like [KeyDB](https://github.com/Snapchat/KeyDB).
+At some point, you might want to replace Redis with another system (like [KeyDB](https://github.com/Snapchat/KeyDB)).
-However, making this switch could require significant effort because many parts of your codebase (utils, views, models, etc.) call Redis directly and also have corresponding mock setups in unit tests.
+However, making this switch requires significant effort because many parts of your codebase (utils, views, models, etc.) call Redis directly and also have corresponding mock setups in unit tests.
-This widespread dependency can make the migration away from Redis a daunting task.
+This widespread dependency can stop you from migrating.

 ## Literature Review
 I did a survey on well-known architectures such as Hexagonal Architecture([Check out my blog: Building Ideal Software Architectures